Fedesky25/vscode-html-translator/README.md

 The behaviour of this extension depends on some settings.

-* `html-translator.files`: array of objects specifying the source html file and the json file containing all translation.
+* `html-translator.files`: array of objects specifying source html and translated texts json files.
 * `html-translator.languages`: array of string language identifiers for which translate.
 * `html-translato.escape-strings`: pair of opening and closing strings used to escape from regular html and provide suggestions; default is ["{{", "}}"].